franzos/germanwindows.com.my/README.md

 ## Requirements

-To work on the Q-Windows website, you should fulfill the following requirements:
+To work on the German Windows website, you should fulfill the following requirements:

 **Necessary**